Jira

 Webhook Setup (Sync from Jira to Xyte)

 By default, sync goes one way: Xyte → Jira.
-To enable updates from Jira back to Xyte (title, description, priority changes, and closing the Xyte incident when the Jira request is resolved), you need to register a webhook in your Jira instance.
+To enable updates from Jira back to Xyte (title, description, priority changes, and closing the Xyte incident when the Jira request is resolved), register a webhook in Jira and share a secret with Xyte.

 What syncs back to Xyte